voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 ---
 title: " 🌱 WHAT WE DO"
-description: "Asumen charity STANDS AS A BEACON OF HOPE AND TRANSFORMATION IN SOUTH-EAST BIRMINGHAM."
+description: "Asumen charity STANDS AS A BEACON OF HOPE AND TRANSFORMATION IN west london."
-summary: "Asumen charity stands as a beacon of hope and transformation in South-East Birmingham."
+summary: "Asumen charity stands as a beacon of hope and transformation in west london."
 date: "2023-07-28"
 # Date updated
 lastmod: '2023-07-28'